-Don’t miss the FREE Nature Walk Scavenger Hunt printable for younger and older kids at the end of this post.
+Don’t miss the Spring Photo Scavenger Hunt printable for a fun twist on science activities at the end of this post.

 It’s finally starting to look like spring where I live!
-Plants are in bloom and baby animals are being born, which means there are plenty of spring science opportunities among us.
+Plants are in bloom and baby animals are being born, which means there are plenty of spring science activities and opportunities among us.

 If your family enjoys doing unit studies or even if you just want to add some extra science to your homeschool, don’t miss out on all the science activities spring has to offer.

 Spring is full of a variety of weather.
 Depending on where you live, one day might be sunny and warm and the next day there might be snow.
 Tornadoes, wind, and rain are also big players in spring weather.